A Customizable Word Count Program for Windows

 - In the Advanced Version a word may (optionally) in addition to these also include ampersands (&), commas and opening and closing parentheses, plus up to five user-specified characters (such as currency signs and asterisks).

-A word may begin or end with any alphabetic character and with any admissible non-alphabetic character (if such a character is allowed in the Settings window) except for an apostrophe, a period or a colon (and, in the Advanced Version, except for a comma or a parenthesis).
+A word may begin or end with any alphabetic character and with any admissible non-alphabetic character (if such a character is allowed in the Settings window) except for an apostrophe or a period (and, in the Advanced Version, except for a comma or a parenthesis).

 Periods and @-signs may (if allowed in the Settings window) occur within a word, thus allowing you to count email addresses.
 Allowing colons, forward slashes, hyphens, underscores and periods in a word allows you to count URLs.